dynverse/competition/docs/description.md

-additional docker containers that are distributed through docker hub: a convertor to convert the output to the format used by the [dynverse](https://dynverse.org) R packages, and an evaluator that reads in the output file together with the *goldstandard.h5* file to produce scores.
+additional docker containers that are distributed through docker hub: a convertor to convert the output to the format used by the [dynverse](https://dynverse.org) R packages, and an evaluator that reads in the output file together with the ground truth HDF5 file to produce scores.

 ![](img/containers.png)